The Price of Love

 You don’t just grieve the person.

-And untouched is not the same as alive.
+And untouched isn’t the same as alive.

 The truth is, love has always been expensive.
 It asks for vulnerability.
 It asks for presence.
 It asks you to invest in something without knowing how it will end.